Blinds with Curtains: 11 Ways to Layer Window Treatments

 8. Roller Shades + Roman Shades

 While this may sound like a lot, hear us out.
 You can totally make Roman shades work with roller shades.
-In this case, the roller shades act as a blackout blind or privacy liner, allowing you to choose whatever fabric you want for the Roman shades.
-Keep in mind that you will probably need to inside mount the roller shades and then outside mount the Roman shades since most windows aren’t deep enough to inside mount both, so make sure you have enough room inside and around the window for all the hardware.
+You will probably need to inside mount the roller shades and then outside mount the Roman shades since most windows aren't deep enough to mount both inside, so make sure you have enough room inside and around the window for all the hardware.

 9. Pleated Shades + Roman Shades